Malaa-tech/expo-custom-assets/README.md

           "assetsPaths": ["./path-to-your-asset-folder"]
           // if you want custom assets directory name use this prop (default: "Assets")
           // "assetsDirName": "testName"
-          // if you want to preserve the folder structure use this prop (default: false)
-          // "preserveFolder": true
         }
       ]
     ]